Wednesday, September 12, 2018, 7 p.m.

 Kristin Dombek is the author of The Selfishness of Others: An Essay on the Fear of Narcissism (FSG, 2016).
 Her essays and reviews can be found in The New York Times Magazine, The Paris Review, Harper’s, Vice, and n+1, for whom she writes a philosophical advice column called The Help Desk.
 She is a MacDowell Fellow and the recipient of a 2013 Rona Jaffe Foundation Writer's Award and a n+1 Writer’s Fellowship.
 Originally from Indiana, she lives in New York City, and has taught at Queens College, Queens University of Charlotte, Princeton University, and New York University.

-Apricot Irving currently lives in the woods outside Portland, Oregon, but has lived in Haiti, Indonesia, and the UK.
+Apricot Irving is the author of The Gospel of Trees (Simon & Schuster, 2018), a memoir of a missionary’s daughter in Haiti, and has taught writing in Indonesia, Oregon, Ireland and the UK.
 She is the recipient of a 2012 Rona Jaffe Foundation Writer's Award and an Oregon Literary Arts Fellowship, and her work has appeared in Granta and on This American Life.
-The Gospel of Trees (Simon & Schuster, 2018), a memoir of a missionary’s daughter in Haiti, is her first book.